rsleggett/rust-tic-tac-toe/README.md

 # Tic-Tac-Toe in Bevy

-This project is a simple implementation of Tic-Tac-Toe using the Bevy game engine, created as a test/learning experience with the Cursor IDE.
+This project is a simple implementation of Tic-Tac-Toe using the Bevy game engine, demonstrating AI-assisted development using the Cursor IDE.

 ## Features
 - Clean, modern UI with hover effects